conda/governance/CODE_OF_CONDUCT.md

 ### How to Submit a Report

-**If you feel your safety is in jeopardy or the situation is an emergency, we urge you to contact local law enforcement before making a report to the CoC Committee or event organizers.** (In the U.S., dial 911.)

 The CoC Committee is committed to promptly addressing any reported issues.
 If you have experienced or witnessed behavior that violates the conda Organization Code of Conduct, please complete the form below to make a report.

 **REPORTING FORM:** [*https://URL/to/your/CoC/reporting/form*](https://URL/to/your/CoC/reporting/form)